facebookresearch/hydra/docs/design/hydra-for-agents.md

 easy:

 1. Keep the existing behavior available as the classic mode.
-2. Introduce the minimal behavior behind a major version, `version_base`, app mode, or another clear compatibility switch.
+2. Introduce the minimal behavior in a major release behind an explicit application mode.
 3. In minimal mode, make filesystem-producing features opt in: per-run directory creation, `.hydra` config snapshots, override capture, and job log files.